 Why you need a Bug Hotel in your Garden

 Basically we need the beneficial bugs to counter attacks from unwelcome guests.
-And the best way to promote this, is by providing the habitat needed by our little friends.
-We have had first-hand experience of this, having stripped the north garden right back to a blank canvas and then landscaped the whole site, we had effectively evicted friend and foe from the Insect world of our garden.
-Last year we suffered some devastating plant destruction as the less welcome insects were the first to move back in, and whole plants were stripped of vegetation.
+The best way to promote this is by providing the habitat needed by our little friends.
+We have had first-hand experience of this.
+Having stripped the north garden right back to a blank canvas, we then landscaped the whole site.
+In effect we had evicted friend and foe from the Insect world of our garden.
+Last year we suffered some devastating plant destruction as the less welcome insects were the first to move back in.
+Whole plants were stripped of vegetation.

-We also need to encourage beneficial pollinators such as Bees.
-Open flowers that Bees love is a start.
+So we need to encourage beneficial pollinators such as Bees.
+Open flowers that Bees love, is a start.
 Companion planting to distract the enemy is good.
 But overwintering places for our little friends means that they come, they stay and they multiply.
 We need Ladybirds, Hoverflies and Lacewings (amongst others) in our gardens.

 How to make a Bug Hotel

-If you take a look at my Pinterest Board Garden Wildlife Habitats you will see plenty of examples of Bug Hotels, and they are made from all sorts of things!
-Many utilise bits of masonry and wood that were probably just lying around – another plus for the planet as these things are repurposed instead of being sent to Landfill.
-Size doesn’t matter, it merely needs to be practical for the space you have.
-Breeze blocks, drainage pipes, bricks and tiles can be stacked in a out of the way corner with the gaps filled with suitable materials.
-The frame should be filled with bug friendly sticks, grass, straw, hollow stems, pine cones, even blocks of wood with holes drilled into it.
+If you take a look at my Pinterest Board Garden Wildlife Habitats you will see plenty of examples of Bug Hotels.
+They are made from all sorts of things!
+Many utilise bits of masonry and wood that were probably just lying around.
+This is another plus for the planet as things are repurposed instead of being sent to Landfill.
+Size doesn’t matter.
+The Bug Hotel merely needs to be practical for the space you have.
+Breeze blocks, drainage pipes, bricks and tiles can be stacked in a out of the way corner.
+The Hotel framework should be filled with bug friendly sticks, grass, straw, hollow stems, pine cones, even blocks of wood with holes drilled into it.
 The choice is yours!

-Children can be encouraged to help with this project, for example: they can use an old mug that can be filled with sticks and hung on a branch (just make sure the mug is angled so that it doesn’t fill with rainwater)
+Children can be encouraged to help with this project.
+Try using an old mug that filled with sticks and hung on a branch – make sure the mug is angled so that it doesn’t fill with rainwater.

 And if your Bug Hotel is a thing of beauty why hide it away?
-Ours has became the focal point of our Kitchen Garden and a talking point with our human visitors!
-We had wine bottle unit built into a brick base which was topped with a slab of recycled Indian sandstone.
-We made a hypertufa trough to the right dimensions to sit neatly on top
+Ours has become the focal point of our Kitchen Garden, and a talking point with our human visitors!
+We had the wine bottle unit built into a brick base.
+This was topped with a slab of recycled Indian sandstone.
+We made a hypertufa trough to the right dimensions to sit neatly on top of it

-Another happy little project for you to do, it doesn’t need to be as complicated or as permanent as ours and your garden will be all.
+Another happy little project for you to do.
+It doesn’t need to be as complicated or as permanent as ours and your garden will be all the better for it.
 Why not add “Make a Bug Hotel” to your Garden Task Sheet?
 You do have your FREE PRINTABLE don’t you?
 No?
-Then get your copy by filling in the form below
+Then get your copy by clicking on the image below